Prison Rape Elimination Act

 Works to provide mental health counseling and medical healthcare to victims

-Specially trained nurses from the Rape Crisis Center at the Boston Beth Israel Hospital are available to respond to the needs of sexual assault victims.
+Trained nurses from the Rape Crisis Center at the Boston Beth Israel Hospital are available to respond to the needs of sexual assault victims.

 We treat every investigation of sexual abuse by staff or other inmates in a confidential and professional manner.
 Every member of our department attends PREA awareness training.
 We will discipline and prosecute those who sexually abuse inmates.
 Gender, sexual preference, or gender identity is never a factor in our investigations.